apostrophecms-legacy/apostrophe-blog-2/README.md

 If your particular Wordpress blog has this feature disabled, specify `--no-autop` during import to prevent this conversion, which is redundant for you.

+#### Converting creator names

+The `dc:creator` setting from Wordpress is normally imported directly into the `credit` field in A2.
+If you wish, you can specify a CSV file in which the first column is the `dc:creator` value (the Wordpress username) and the second column is the `credit` property to store in A2.
+Just use:

+`--creator-to-credit=filename.csv`

 #### Doing it faster

-To do it faster, processing four blog posts at once, specify `--parallel=4`.
+To import the blog faster, processing four blog posts at once, specify `--parallel=4`.
 Be aware this can require much more memory when importing images.
 It may also impose an unacceptable load on the Wordpress site at some point. `4` is a good limit, and only on a laptop or a VPS with plenty of memory.